|

 initiatives taken to strengthen government & develop country, without

 much popular support.
+2. Issueless,

 disorganized struggle among three Cabinet members (J. Q. Adams of Mass.,